Updated February 2018

 Even this will often not come close to clearing the typical £50,000ish borrowed for full tuition fees and maintenance loans within 30 years.
 Therefore the loan is interest-free (and often you're repaying back less than you borrowed especially once you factor in inflation).
 As a simplified proof of concept...

-Someone earning £31,000 a year is repaying £900 a year.
-Over 30 years that's £27,000 that only repays typical tuition fees, never mind the living loan or interest.
+Someone earning £31,000 a year is repaying £900 a year currently then £540 after April 2018 when the threshold rises.
+If it stays the same after that, over 30 years that's around £16,500 that doesn't even repay typical tuition fees, never mind the living loan or interest.

 Of course inflation and career progression mean that someone staying on the same income for 30 years is unlikely.
 This is just to explain the concept.